 Exercise is a necessity.
 The same parts of the brain that control motor function also control executive function.
 This means that exercise improves how we perform a movement and how we think about the movement, improving motor and cognitive skills.

-Neuroplasticity is when we teach our brains a new pattern —a new exercise, being comfortable in a new place or practicing a new way of thinking.
+The brain’s ability to reorganize itself by forming new connections.
+This allows the brain to compensate for injury and disease and to respond to new situations and changes in the environment. is when we teach our brains a new pattern —a new exercise, being comfortable in a new place or practicing a new way of thinking.
 When you do these things or try to get better at something you already do, the brain forms new connections and neurons, making its network of communication more efficient.

 Just like it’s never too late to start exercising the body, it is also crucial to exercise the mind!
 Puzzles and Sudoku, reading a book or magazine, visiting a museum, attending a play or concert and socializing with friends can provide a mental workout, helping sustain cognitive skills.